|Type:||Trad, 3 pitches, 360', Grade II|

 first and third pitch are more comfortable for a more experienced climber.
 One poor lead bolt on pitch 3, but you are using long slings anyway to minimize rope drag on this delicate stemming pitch.

-The main left facing white corner is an established route...about 5.9.
+The main left facing white corner is White Dream, an established route...about 5.9.
 All gear and very good line IMO.
-A #4 friend is nice for the last pitch. you can descend once you summit by moving climbers right and carefully down-climb under a bulge - exposed 3rd class.
+A #4 friend is nice for the last pitch.
+You can descend once you summit by moving climbers right and carefully down-climb under a bulge - exposed 3rd class.
 There you will find rap anchors returning you to your starting point.
 Maybe you can get down with a single 70.
 We always had 2 - 50 or 60 meter ropes.